Chisme: Heterogeneity-Aware Gossip Learning: Chisme

+\textit{Chisme} leverages cosine similarity between GL model exchanges to infer affinity between participating clients' underlying data distributions and applies it to influence model merging to provide an effective, efficient, and equitable client models that balance between broader and more selective collaboration.
+Table~\ref{tab:symbols} summarizes all variables and symbols used throughout this section.

-We consider a decentralized network of clients $N$, where every client $x \in N$ has a local dataset $\mathcal{D}_x$ from its local distribution $\mathcal{P}_x$ and is instantiated with the same baseline model $\theta^{t=0}$.
-We assume that each client $x$ periodically trains its local model parameters $\theta_x$ on its local dataset $\mathcal{D}_x$ and produces an updated model state $\hat\theta_x$.
-We consider heterogeneous data distribution such that for any clients $i,j \subset N$ where $i \neq j$, it is possible that their distributions $\mathcal{P}_i, \mathcal{P}_j$ may be more or less similar.
+\paragraph*{System Model} We consider a decentralized network of clients $N$, where every client $x \in N$ has a local dataset $\mathcal{D}_x$ from its local distribution $\mathcal{P}_x$ and is instantiated with the same baseline model $\theta^{t=0}$.
+We assume that each client $x$ periodically trains and updates its local model parameters $\theta_x$ on its local dataset $\mathcal{D}_x$.
+We consider heterogeneous data distributions such that for any clients $i,j \subset N$ where $i \neq j$, it is possible that their distributions $\mathcal{P}_i, \mathcal{P}_j$ may not be similar.
 We assume that each client $x$ is connected to its neighbors $M_x \subset N$ by an underlying network topology that remains static for the duration of the system runtime.
-Whether this static topology is defined by an infrastructure-based network (e.g., the Internet) or an ad-hoc network (e.g., peer-to-peer) is not necessarily important for this work, as we assume that communication cost between client $x$ and its neighbor $y \subset M_x$ is constant.
 We assume that the links along this topology can be volatile, such that at a given timestep $t$, client $x$ may only be able to communicate model update messages $m_x^t$ to a subset of its neighbors $R_x^t \subseteq M_x$.
-Given this system model, we propose to address the following problem --- how can we facilitate the collaborative training of differentiated models $\theta_i$ among clients $i \in N$ to improve model training performance on their local data distributions $\mathcal{P}_i$ without relying on centralized infrastructure and using only the communication of model update messages $m$ between clients?
+Given this system model, we propose to address the following problem --- how can clients $i \in N$ collaborate in training their models $\theta_i$ on their local data distributions $\mathcal{P}_i$ without relying on centralized infrastructure and using only the communication of model update messages $m$ between clients to achieve lower loss and faster convergence?

-To answer this, we first re-establish the notion of gossip learning which we use as a baseline for our work.
-Then, we discuss the use of cosine similarity to infer data affinity, which is the key component of our novel differentiated model merging.
-We briefly discuss an intermediary step we took in applying inferred data affinity to the model aggregation in DFL.
-Finally, we present our approach, in which we implement our data affinity heuristic into a similarity-based model merge method for gossip learning to enable fully decentralized and differentiated deep learning over edge networks.